-1. To equip graduate students with modern statistical techniques
+1. Equip graduate students with modern statistical techniques

-2. To provide students with some selected advanced statistics topics including forecasting
+2. Provide students with some selected advanced statistics topics including forecasting

-3. To prepare students to be able to read and understand professional articles
+3. Prepare students to be able to read and understand professional articles

-4. To prepare students to carry on their own research and use modern statistical techniques as one of the tools for their research.
+4. Prepare students to carry on their own research and use modern statistical techniques as one of the tools for their research.

 1. Introduction to probability, distribution functions and inference